icedcoffeeee/icedcoffeeee-blog/src/posts/to-svelte-2024.md

 ### The Bad

-However, as much as I love SvelteKit and how I’ve implemented it in two projects of mine, it’s not without its flaws.
+~~However, as much as I love SvelteKit and how I’ve implemented it in two projects of mine, it’s not without its flaws.
 The most notable being: it doesn’t have a built-in option for image optimization.
 I ([and some others](https://www.reddit.com/r/sveltejs/comments/zuw5gs/comment/j1ng5xk/)) feel like that’s one of the important part of a javascript framework.
-You wouldn't want to load into a website and see empty spots between texts, only for them to pop into existence, pulling your focus from the main text.
+You wouldn't want to load into a website and see empty spots between texts, only for them to pop into existence, pulling your focus from the main text.~~

-Some third-party libraries do implement it using [sharp](https://sharp.pixelplumbing.com/) under the hood for resizing the images into various formats, but I hadn’t found one that cleanly integrates with my TailwindCSS / PostCSS setup; all page-styling classes fall right through.
-I’m not sure if I’m doing something wrong, let me know if you do.
+~~Some third-party libraries do implement it using [sharp](https://sharp.pixelplumbing.com/) under the hood for resizing the images into various formats, but I hadn’t found one that cleanly integrates with my TailwindCSS / PostCSS setup; all page-styling classes fall right through.
+I’m not sure if I’m doing something wrong, let me know if you do.~~

+Apparently, this wasn't a problem with SvelteKit; the bundler, [Vite](https://vitejs.dev/guide/assets), already has this functionality!
+I knew I was missing something.
+Well, that's all for my first impressions lol.

 ### Conclusion